Police Department Brenham Texas

 Shortly after beginning service, Officer L.V. alleged discrimination by the City of Brenham and the Brenham PD under the Americans with Disabilities Act (ADA).

 After serving 134 days as a Brenham officer, Officer L.V. filed a lawsuit against the city.
-The case was settled, with the City agreeing to pay $20,000 to Officer L.V.
+Taxpayers paid $$$!

 Deputy Involved in Accidental Discharge at Sheriff’s Office